mbmorrissey/hardware_rng/README.md

 ![gaussian example](./figures/gaussian_rng_example.png)

 *Figure 3.* 1000 Gaussian random numbers generated compared to the long-run expectation (unit normal curve).

+*histogram of Poisson example to be added here*

+*depiction of integers for possible use as RNG seeds to be added here*

 ## Random additional ideas